espresso3389/TypeLoader/README.md

 # TypeLoader
-This is a PCL version of TypeLoader, which was originally developed by [watertrans](https://www.codeplex.com/site/users/view/watertrans) and released on [codeplex](https://typeloader.codeplex.com/).
+This is a .NET Standard version of TypeLoader, which was originally developed by [watertrans](https://www.codeplex.com/site/users/view/watertrans) and released on [codeplex](https://typeloader.codeplex.com/).
 This library handles vertical texts easily by processing OpenType/TrueType files directly.

+## Release Notes

+### 2.1

+- .NET Standard version of TypeLoader.

+### 2.0.1

+- First release PCL version of TypeLoader.

 ## NuGet
 A NuGet package is available on the following URL: